Zir0-93/zir0-93.github.io/_posts/2017-05-01-Rewayaat_elasticsearch.md

 intelligent     → wise,knowledgeable,smart
 ```

-As implementing this rule, a user searching for ```intelligent``` will now also see
+Once this rule is implemented, a search for ```intelligent``` will retrieve
-documents containing  "wise", "knowledgeable" and  "smart" as well!
+documents containing  "wise", "knowledgeable" and  "smart" as well.
 Instructions
 for setting up synonyms can be found [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-synonym-tokenfilter.html).

 ### Word Stemming